ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 For example, a TLS application that is correctly authenticated to the HSM in order to use its TLS keys SHOULD be able to request evidence of those same keys without needing to perform any additional authentication or requiring any additional roles or permissions.
 HSMs that wish to allow a Presenter to request evidence of keys which is not allowed to use, for example for the purposes of displaying HSM status information on an administrative console or UI, SHOULD have a "Attestation Requester" role or permission and SHOULD enforce the HSM's native access controls such that the Presenter can only retrieve evidence for keys for which it has read access.

-In the absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the ClaimDescriptionTbs of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.
+In the absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the `TbsPkixEvidence` of the request inside a `PkixEvidence` signed with a certificate belonging to the Presenter.

 ## Proof-of-Possession of User Keys

 With asymmetric keys within a Public Key Infrastructure (PKI) it is common to require a key holder to prove that they are in control of the private key by using it.
 This is called "proof-of-possession (PoP)".
 This specification intentionally does not provide a mechanism for PoP of user keys and relies on the Presenter, Verifier, and Relying Party trusting the Attester to correctly report the cryptographic keys that it is holding.

-It would be easy to add a PoP Key Attribute that uses the attested user key to sign over, for example, the Transaction Entity.
-However, this is a bad idea and MUST NOT be added as a custom attribute for several reasons.
+It would be trivial to add a PoP Key Attribute that uses the attested user key to sign over, for example, the Transaction Entity.
+However, this approach leads to undesired consequences, as explained below.

-First, an application key intended, for example, for TLS SHOULD only be used with the TLS protocol and introducing a signature oracle whereby the TLS application key is used to sign PKIX evidence could lead to cross-protocol attacks whereby the attacker submits a nonce value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.
+First, a user key intended for TLS, as an example, SHOULD only be used with the TLS protocol.
+Introducing a signature oracle whereby the TLS application key is used to sign PKIX evidence could lead to cross-protocol attacks.
+In this example, an attacker could submit a "nonce" value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.

 Second, the Presenter who has connected to the HSM to request PKIX evidence may have permissions to view the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to an systems administrator or auditor.